 Hot, cold, ambient or sparkling water?

-There’s little restriction on where you can place a water cooler, provided it is within 1 metre of the mains water supply.
-The further away it is from the mains, the weaker the water pressure will become and the slower the water may flow.
-It takes 25 to 30 seconds to fill a 500ml bottle, which doesn’t sound long but when this creeps up to 40 to 45 seconds people start to notice.
+There’s little restriction on where you can place a water cooler, provided it’s within 1 metre of the mains water supply.
+The further away it is from the mains, the weaker the water pressure and the slower the water flow.
+It takes 25 to 30 seconds to fill a 500ml bottle, which doesn’t sound long but when this creeps up to 40 to 45 seconds people begin to notice.

-There are many more options of dispensers for the office than the traditional bottle-fed water cooler that you may be most familiar with.
-They typically fall into one of the following categories.
+Water dispensers for the office typically fall into one of the following categories.

 Under-counter tap system